 - On a scale of 1 to 10, how clearly do you think we have laid out our operational decision-making (ODM)?
 (1 being not clear and 10 being very clearly) - Do you agree with the ODM principles and hierarchy that we use to make these decisions?
 Yes/No If No. What aspect do you not agree with and why? - Do you agree with the steps in which we take to apply the ODM principles and hierarchy?
-Yes/No If not, what order would you put them in? - Is there anything missing from our ODM principles and hierarchy?
-Yes/No If so, what do you think this is? - Do you agree the ODM principles and hierarchy supports the best outcome for the whole system?
+Yes/No If not, what order would you put them in? - 4 Is there anything missing from our ODM principles and hierarchy?
+Yes/No If so, what do you think this is? - Do you agree with the our decision to consider carbon contribution as part of our decision making?
+Yes/No If not, why do you disagree? - Do you agree with our approach to managing the risk associated with Flexibility Shortfall?
+Yes/No if not, what should we consider changing - Do you agree with our decision making for dispatching of energy storage customers?
+Yes/No If not, why do you disagree? - 8 Are our roles and responsibilities clearly defined as to who is making decisions?
+Yes/No If not how can we define them better? - Do you agree the ODM principles and hierarchy supports the best outcome for the whole system?
 Yes/No If not, what would you change or include? - On a scale of 1 to 10, how clear and transparent do you think we are currently with our decision making?
 (1 being not at all and 10 being very transparent) - On a scale of 1 to 10, is our approach to coordination across Access Products and Flexibility Services within the industry clear and transparent?
 (1 being not clear and 10 being very clearly) - Does the ODM document provide enough detail to allow you, as a stakeholder, to make informed operational and commercial decisions?
-Yes/No If not, what additional detail do you require? - Do you have any further thoughts or proposed additions to our operational decision making?
+Yes/No If not, what additional detail do you require? - 13 Do you have any further thoughts or proposed additions to our operational decision making?